go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Replace username and password above as appropriate.

-3. Before creating database in step 4, you may need to set following InnoDB global variables or MySQL may return `index size is too large` error:

-    ```sql
-    SET GLOBAL innodb_file_format=Barracuda;
-    SET GLOBAL innodb_file_per_table=ON;
-    SET GLOBAL innodb_large_prefix=1;
-    ```
-4. Create database with UTF-8 charset and collation.
+3. Create database with UTF-8 charset and collation.
 Make sure to use `utf8mb4` charset instead of `utf8` as the former supports all Unicode characters (including emojis) beyond *Basic Multilingual Plane*.
 Also, collation chosen depending on your expected content.
 When in doubt, use either `unicode_ci` or `general_ci`.

     ```sql
     CREATE DATABASE 'giteadb' CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_unicode_ci';